Honduras Travel Guides

 My advice?
 Only travel during daylight hours, have reliable data and always keep a charged portable charger on your person.
 Don’t wear any flashy jewelry or draw attention to cash or electronics.
 Act confident, even if you’re completely lost and if you have questions, direct them to a woman with children or an official in uniform.
 Personally, I would not choose to travel to San Pedro Sula alone, although others may disagree.

-A: No, but you are required to complete a pre-arrival travel form.
-Travelers must either present a COVID-19 vaccination card or a negative PCR test taken no longer than 72 hours prior to arrival.
+No, but you are required to complete a pre-arrival travel form.
 Visit my post about living in Roatan for more detailed instructions about Honduran immigration forms.